M20190649/master-thesis-code/NOTES.md

 * Investigate MetPy library for natural neighbor and other IDW implementations
 * Investigate scipy for Spline interpolation
 * Investigate sklearn for Kriging/Gaussian Process interpolation

+# 12.03.2020

+* Added metpy natural neighbor
+* Still troubles with Spline and Kriging

+TODO:
+* Add more config parameters to config file
+* Make simulation run with all the created zone files